 Physicians check blood pressure levels with a sphygmomanometer (an inflatable cuff attached to a gauge) and a stethoscope.
-But research suggests that four in five blood pressure readings taken in doctors’ offices are inaccurate.
+But research suggests that 4 in 5 blood pressure readings taken in doctors’ offices are inaccurate.

 Texas researchers enrolled patients with blood pressures higher than 120/80 and tested them according to the standard—but rarely followed—guidelines: